antonio-leblanc/amores-liquidos/markdown/sinais_de_fogo_trombone.md

 La La La La La Do… Do Do Sib La Sib….

 Sib Sib Sib….
-Sib Sib La Sol Sib La
+Sib La Sol Sib La

 Sol La, La La La Re Do..
 Do Do Do Sib La Fa (Re Fa)